PrefectHQ/prefect/docs/cloud/recipes/k8s_docker_sidecar.md

 # Docker Sidecar on Kubernetes

-This recipe is for a Flow deployed to Kubernetes which makes use of a Docker sidecar container to pull an image and run a container.
+This recipe is for a Flow deployed to Kubernetes, making use of a Docker sidecar container to pull an image and run a container.
 This is an adaptation of the [Docker Pipeline](core/examples/imperative_docker.html) example where the `prefecthq/prefect:latest` image is pulled and a container is started using that image to run another Flow inside that container.

 [[toc]]